yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     "TABLE: ROW_NAME value unit"

-| When this command is issued, the tool will find a table entry with the
-  ROW\_NAME in Column 0 and then update the Column 1 of the table with "value unit"
+When this command is issued, the tool will find a table entry with the ROW\_NAME in Column 0 and then update the Column 1 of the table with "value unit".

-| If the ROW\_NAME is not found, then this command will have no effect.
+If the ROW\_NAME is not found, then this command will have no effect.
 Please note that this brings in a restriction that all the tables rows will need to have a unique name.
 In order to ensure this, the soc\_performance\_monitor.cfg file will have to be reviewed to ensure unique names.

 Example: To update the FREQUENCY table for MPU, the user can send the following command: